llprecasting/recastingCodes/DisappearingTracks/ATLAS-SUSY-2016-06/README.md

 For running the code, the user must provide:
  1. the input parameters which must to be written inside the file input_param.dat.
 The minimun amount of parameters the used must to provide are:
+   * DelphesPath: the path to the Delphes folder
    * rootFile: the path to the .root file with Delphes processed events
    * outputFile: the path to the output result of the analysis
    * Luminosity: the integrated luminosity in inverse femtobarns
    * Weight: the way events are weighted.
 It can be either 'same' weight for all events or 'root' for take the weight from root file itself.
+If Weight = same, the user must also provided the total cross section of the events with the parameter InitXs.
+   * tau_values: values for the LLP lifetime for which the user wants the efficiencies to be computed.
-   * Aditional options are available: the user can define PID number to identify the chargino/neutraino particle for a given model with the flag: PIDchargino, PIDneutralino.
-NLO-QCD corrections can be added with parameter kfactor.
-In order to increase the tracklets statistic the user can use the parameter nloop to an integer larger than 1.
+   * Aditional options are available:
+     * the user can define PID number to identify the chargino/neutraino particle for a given model with the flag: PIDchargino, PIDneutralino.
+     * NLO-QCD corrections can be added with parameter kfactor.
+     * In order to increase the tracklets statistic the user can use the parameter nloop to an integer larger than 1.
 The parameter nloop controls how many times the decay distribution is sampled for a given MC event.
-If Weight = same, the user must also provided the total cross section of the events with the parameter InitXs.
- 2. the path to the Delphes folder which must to be written inside example.py program.
- 3. additonal (optional input), such as the lifetimes for which to compute the efficiencies must to be written inside the example.py program.

-After this, write in a terminal:
+Once the above parameters are set, the efficiencies can be computed running:

 ```
 python ./example.py